 2020 Municipal Partner of the Year: Doug Munroe of the Gardner Department of Public Works

 This award recognizes a municipal employee for extraordinary efforts to implement sustainable practices and clean up or protect their local environment.

 Successful KMB chapters build and maintain strong relationships with the local business community and the local government.
 Gardner is fortunate to have strong support from local businesses, Mayor Michael Nicholson, the Gardner Health Department, and the Gardner DPW.

 Within the Gardner DPW, Doug Munroe is one person who has been particularly helpful to Keep Gardner Beautiful (KGB).
 Over the past several years, Doug has:

 - Designed and fabricated countless signs to advertise all of KGB’s litter cleanup events, including creative designs that say “Let’s get caught picking up litter.“

-- Stenciled and installed 5-gallon buckets and cigarette butt buckets along Gardner’s sidewalks for pedestrians to deposit their trash into.
+- Stenciled and installed 5-gallon buckets and cigarette butt buckets along Gardner’s sidewalks for pedestrians to deposit their trash.

 - Created magnetic and reflective CAUTION signs that attach to Keep Gardner Beautiful’s vehicles.

 Thank you to Doug Munroe and congratulations for being named our 2020 Municipal Partner of the Year!

 Thank you to all the unsung volunteers across our state who do so much to keep Massachusetts beautiful!